00I0/H-CEMM/README.md

 - **src/**
     - Source code for the project.
-    - `core/` - Includes main logic for diffusion analysis.
+    - `core/` - Includes the main logic for diffusion analysis.
         - `analyzer.py` - Finds the start frame and the start places of the process.
         - `diffusion_array.py` - Manages diffusion data arrays.
-        - `homogenizer.py` - Realizes the homogenization algorithm.
+        - `homogenizer.py` - Implementation of the homogenization algorithm.
         - `mask.py` - Could be used to select parts of the data.
         - `radial_time_profile.py` - Implementation of the Radial Time Profile matrix.
         - `step_widget.py` - Provides interactive widgets for step-by-step preprocessing control.